fbpx

 In Colorado, alimony can be awarded based upon your circumstances.
 If you meet the requirements you could be eligible to receive spousal maintenance.

-When a couple decides to get a divorce in Colorado, alimony (also known as maintenance or spousal support) is one of the issues that will need to be addressed.
+When a couple decides to get a divorce in Colorado, alimony (also known as spousal maintenance or spousal support) is one of the issues that will need to be addressed.
 Alimony can be awarded to either spouse depending on a variety of factors.
 We will discuss the different types of alimony that are available, as well as the requirements for spousal maintenance in Colorado.
 First, you need to understand the different types of alimony available to you in Colorado and what the alimony laws are.

 Types of Alimony